Stream and control your Simulator.

 See it in action

-From build to browser in seconds
+From Mac to dashboard in seconds

 Live streaming